smolegz/tp/docs/UserGuide.md

 ### Filtering by Tag : `filter`

-Shows a list of persons in the address book, filtered by `specified tag`.
+Shows a list of persons in the address book, filtered by `specified tag(s)`.

 Format: `filter TAGNAME`